Code-P-26/CodeAlpha_hangman_game/README.md

 Python 3.x

 Running the Game
-Save the code in a file, for example hangman.py.
+Save the code in a file, for example Hangman game.py.
 Open a terminal or command prompt.
 Run the game using:
-python hangman.py
+Hangman game.py

 Output Example
 === Welcome to Hangman ===